Bridging the gap in your Phase I clinical studies.

 Learn about the bridging studies conducted at Richmond Pharmacology

 A single centre study for Chiesi Pharmaceuticals.
 16 Japanese and 16 Caucasian volunteers participated in cross over, bridging study for Chronic obstructive pulmonary disease.
 Read about our approach and the controls we introduced to reduce variability.
 Learn more here.
+Learn more here.

 A cognitive function profile of a second generation antihistamine.
 The effect of rupatadine on cognitive functioning was evaluated by means of computerized cognitive tests: rapid visual information processing (RVP), reaction time (RT), spatial working memory (SWM) and visual analogue scales (VAS) with 27 Japanese volunteers.
 Learn more here.

-Why Richmond Pharmacology
+Why choose Richmond Pharmacology for your Bridging Study

 TAP OR CLICK A BLOCK BELOW TO LEARN MORE